HephzibahPaul/spdis_strategic_pricing_intelligence/README.md

 SPDIS is a pricing strategy simulator designed to understand how customers may react to different pricing decisions.
 It uses synthetic e-commerce data to model **value perception**, **price sensitivity**, **competitor impact**, and **revenue outcomes** under multiple business scenarios.

-This project reflects how modern pricing & product teams evaluate decisions before launching them in the market.
+This project reflects how modern pricing & product teams evaluate decisions before launching changes in the market.

 ---

 ## 📌 What This Project Does

-SPDIS answers key business questions:
+SPDIS answers key business questions such as:

-###  *How sensitive are customers to price changes?*
+- How sensitive are customers to price changes?
-###  *How does competitor pricing influence demand?*
+- How does competitor pricing influence demand?
-###  *What happens during festival spikes or flash sales?*
+- What happens during festival spikes or flash sales?
-###  *Which price point maximizes revenue?*
+- Which price point maximizes revenue?
-###  *How does value perception affect customer behavior?*
+- How does value perception affect customer behavior?

-It simulates real-world pricing situations and produces clear insights and recommendations — similar to how a BA would support strategy teams.
+It simulates real-world pricing situations and produces clear insights and recommendations — similar to how a BA supports strategy teams.

 ---

 ## 📂 Project Structure

 ```

 SPDIS/
 │
 ├── src/